sitewhere/sitewhere.github.io/integration/mule.md

 </a>

 Click **OK** to add the new software site.
-Mule Studio will download information from the site and a tree will appear for Mule Modules.
+Mule Studio will download information from the site and a tree will appear for the available components.
 Check the top checkbox to download the components.
 See the image below for an example of what you should see:

 <a href="{{ site.url }}/images/integration/mule/sitewhere-plugin.png" data-lightbox="architecture" title="Choose SiteWhere Plugin">